Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Nodal domains of real and imaginary parts

 Now for the rest, note that $G_m$ is an $m$-covering of $G_1$, and because $v_{1,1}$ and $v_{1,3}$ belongs to the different connected components of $G_1$, any connected components of $G_m$ must contain at least one vertex of the fiber of $v_{1,1}$ or $v_{1,3}$. \end{proof}

-For a large class of colorings, we can deduce a much stronger result. \begin{lemma} Let $(P,Q)$ be a generic pair of partitions.
+For a large class of colorings, we can deduce a much stronger result. \begin{lemm} Let $(P,Q)$ be a generic pair of partitions.
 Assume that we are given with a pair of colorings $c_P$ and $c_Q$:

 There exist four open sets $\Omega_P(a_1),\Omega_P(a_2), \Omega_Q(b_1),\Omega_Q(b_2)$ such that

 for $i=1,2$ and $j=1,2$, and that $c_P(\Omega_P(a_1))+c_P(\Omega_P(a_2))=c_Q(\Omega_Q(b_1))+c_Q(\Omega_Q(b_2))=1$.